-You are required to submit an Independent Report on Metering Arrangements (IRMA) as part for your application if your installation has a capacity of 1MWth or above, or is classed as complex for RHI metering purposes.
-Please note that we will generally not require an installation that has a capacity of 45kWth and below to submit an IRMA in the first instance.
+You are required to submit an Independent Report on Metering Arrangements (or Independent Metering Report - IMR) as part for your application if your installation has a capacity of 1MWth or above, or is classed as complex for RHI metering purposes.
+Please note that we will generally not require an installation that has a capacity of 45kWth and below to submit an IMR in the first instance.
 However, we may require this if, in our view, the installation and associated heating system warrants the provision of such a report.

-For further information on the IRMA, and from whom we recommend an applicant obtains it, please see Chapter Seven of Volume One of the Guidance document.
+For further information on the IMR, and who we recommend an applicant uses to write it, please see Chapter Seven of Volume One of the Guidance document.